Independent Australia is one of Australia's most popular news websites, with thousands of people reading IA stories

-Please provide a list of key words, terms, phrases, real names, places, etc. These will help "tune" your article for search engines' algorithms — known as Search Engine Optimisation.
+Please provide a list of keywords, terms, phrases, real names, places, and so on.
+These will help "tune" your article for search engines' algorithms — known as "search engine optimisation" (SEO).
 This helps direct traffic to your article from search engines like Google.
 The more "unique" page visits, the more dollars for you!
 (See 'Payment' below).

-Please make sure you let us know if your piece has been published previously elsewhere as we preference previously unpublished work but if we choose to republish your submission, the original source must be credited.
+Please make sure you let us know if your piece has been published previously elsewhere.
+We preference previously unpublished work but if we choose to republish your submission, the original source must be credited.